Alton Brown meatloaf is exceptionally moist and packed with flavor. This is not your grandma’s meatloaf recipe!

 It may look like a long list, but these ingredients are super basic!
 I’ll bet you already have them on hand.

-- Garlic-Flavored Croutons – These crunchy salad mix-ins bind the ingredients together to keep the meatloaf from falling apart.
+- Garlic-flavored croutons.
+These crunchy salad mix-ins bind the ingredients together to keep the meatloaf from falling apart.
 I like to use garlic-flavored because I just love the taste.
-Feel free to use classic croutons, though.
-If you can’t find croutons, breadcrumbs make a great alternative.

-- Egg – Along with the croutons, binds the meat mixture together such that it holds its shape during baking.
+- Egg.
+Along with the croutons, it binds the meat mixture together such that it holds its shape during baking.

 Tips for the Best Meatloaf

-- Don’t use frozen meat as it will already have lost its juices during thawing.
+- Don’t use frozen meat.
+As frozen meat thaws, it will lose its juices.
 Stick to fresh meat for best results.

-- The meats typically used when making meatloaves are beef and pork, or a mix of both.
+- Make it healthier.
+The meats typically used when making meatloaves are beef and pork, or a mix of both.
 If you want a healthier option, though, you can use ground turkey or chicken.

-- Don’t overwork the meat, otherwise, your meatloaf will be rubbery and dry.
+- Don’t overwork the meat.
 Stop mixing as soon as the ingredients have come together.
+If you overmix, your meatloaf will be rubbery and dry.

-- If you want your meatloaf to have a nice, crisp outer crust, don’t cook it in a loaf pan.
+- Create a crisp crust.
+If you want your meatloaf to have a nice, crisp outer crust, don’t cook it in a loaf pan.
+Don’t worry, it’ll hold its shape.

-- Don’t slice the loaf right after baking.
+- Let it rest.
 Give it 10 to 15 minutes of resting to allow the juices to redistribute throughout the meat.
 If you slice it too soon, the meatloaf will fall apart.

 More Easy Dinner Ideas